EdwinKwok-RHC/TokenizationDemo/README.md

 ## TimedScopeMinimizedTokenizationDemo
 Based on the ScopeMinimizedTokenizationDemo adding token expriation and clean up token function

+## **How It Works:**

+1. **Service Initialization**: When the application starts, the `TokenCleanupService` is initialized.
+2. **Scheduled Cleanup**: The `StartAsync` method sets the timer to run the cleanup task every hour.
+3. **Token Cleanup**: The `CleanupTokens` method periodically removes expired tokens from the token store.
+4. **Service Shutdown**: When the application stops, the `StopAsync` method stops the timer.

+By implementing and engaging the `TokenCleanupService`, you ensure that expired tokens are regularly cleaned up, preventing the token store from building up and consuming excessive memory.

 ### Test
 1. Run the application and test the tokenization functionality.